microsoft/AzureTRE/docs/azure-tre-overview/architecture.md

 A Workspace is an instance of a Workspace Template.
 A Workspace Template is implemented as a [Porter](https://porter.sh/) bundle - read more about [Authoring workspaces templates](../tre-workspace-authors/authoring-workspace-templates.md).

-A Porter bundle is a fully encapsulated versioned bundle with everything needed (binaries, scripts, IoC templates etc.) to provision an instance of Workspace Template.
+A Porter bundle is a fully encapsulated versioned bundle with everything needed (binaries, scripts, IaC templates etc.) to provision an instance of Workspace Template.

 To automate Porter it needs a place to live in Azure TRE.
 The home chosen for Porter to run was a Linux virtual machine.
 This Azure TRE component encompassing Porter and its dependencies is called **Resource Processor**.